libreswitch/ops/docs/diagnostic_design.md

 ### Data structures

-Diagnostic dump cli parses information from the configuration file (ops_diagdump.yaml) and stores in following data structures.
+The diagnostic dump CLI parses information from the configuration file (`ops_diagdump.yaml`) and stores it in the following data structures.

 ```ditaa